Setting Up Your Python Scraping Environment

 print(f'Status: {response.status_code}')

-print(f'Environment: OK')
+print('Environment: OK')

 Integrating Parsing and Extraction Libraries

 For detailed implementation strategies, consult Parsing HTML with BeautifulSoup to ensure your environment supports efficient DOM traversal, CSS selector execution, and reliable data extraction.
-Once configured, these parsers will seamlessly integrate with your HTTP client, enabling you to build scalable extraction pipelines that clean, normalize, and output data in your preferred format.

 Common Mistakes to Avoid

-- Failing to pin dependency versions: Omitting
+- Not pinning dependency versions: Omitting

 Frequently Asked Questions